 Steps to Joining 4-H

-1. Review the Enrollment Guide & Family Handbook and use as a resource throughout the year.
+1. Watch for the 2020-2021 Enrollment Guide & Family Handbook coming soon!!
+You can use it as a resource throughout the year.
 It contains general information about 4-H, activities and events at the county, state, and national level, general enrollment, and project enrollment.
 Additional resources for review:

 2. Select a club that works for your family.

-- Review the Enrollment Guide & Family Handbook to identify a club that you’re interested in.
+- Review our Clubs at a Glance to identify a club that you’re interested in.